-- B. Eligibility: Only full active members shall be eligible to run for Committee Chair.
-Only full active members of the Association and premedical affiliate members shall be eligible to run for Committee Coordinator positions, but no Action Committee shall have more than two premed Committee Coordinators. - C. Elections: Elections for Action Committees shall take place during organizational time during the Annual Meeting.
+B. Eligibility: Only full medical student members shall be eligible to run for Committee Chair.
+Full medical student members of the Association and premedical and international affiliate members shall be eligible to run for Committee Coordinator positions, but no Action Committee shall have more than two affiliate (premedical or international) Committee Coordinators.
+(2003)

+C. Elections: Elections for Action Committees shall take place during organizational time during the Annual Meeting.
 The Action Committee Chair will create and chair an election committee made up of the Action Committee Chair and at least current two Committee Coordinators or other AMSA members that are not running for a position.
 If the Action Committee Chair is running for a position on the Action Committee, one of the Committee Coordinators who is not running for a position shall be selected to chair the election.
 A two-minute minimum speaking time is suggested for all candidates.

 All voters must be present for the duration of all candidate speeches to vote for a position.
-Votes shall be cast on a onevote-per-member basis.
+Votes shall be cast on a one-voteper-member basis.
 Each medical and premedical chapter shall be limited to a maximum of three votes per position.
 If a chapter has more than three attendees at organizational time they shall designate three voters to represent their chapter.
 No member shall vote in absentia.